 2. Pray that persecuted Christians will understand and find peace in the sufficiency of God’s grace, even in their weaknesses.

 While facing physical threat, especially, Christians may be put into scenarios where they must make instantaneous choices under great pressure.
 For this reason, we pray for the persecuted church to understand the promises of 2 Corinthians 12:9 which says, “’My grace is sufficient for you, for my power is made perfect in weakness.’
 Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.”

 3. Pray that Christians facing hardship will draw from a source of power larger than themselves.

 Christians facing persecution often have very little control over their lives, including their own safety and health.
-They often battle against government accusers that do not provide them the right to a fair trial or representation that is more prevalent in the Western world.
+They often battle against government accusers that do not provide them the right to a fair trial or representation.
 Because of this, it’s critical to pray that believers in trying circumstances are able to see, like Paul, that their hardship helps them rely on a God who is far more powerful than them.

 “For we were so utterly burdened beyond out strength that we despaired of life itself.
 Indeed, we felt that we had received the sentence of death.”
 Paul said in 2 Corinthians 1:7-9, “But that was to make us rely not on ourselves but on God who raises the dead.”